scitao/carnd_P4_advanced_lane_lines/README.md

 ## 6. Transformation and Visualiztion
 To get to the final result, the detected lanes were unwarped (back to original-view) and plotted on the video.
 To visualize the curvature and offset to the center of the lane, the upper area of the video was darkened (like a sun visor in the car; find_lanes.py, line 272) and the values have been plotted in this area (find_lanes.py, line 278).
 ![alt text](https://github.com/jxkxb/carnd_P4_advanced_lane_lines/blob/master/writeup/pic_final_result.png "Final Result")

+## 7. Smoothing and Plausibility checks
+After the pipepline performed for most of the frames well there where still a few left where the left line was wobbling too much or even failed completely.
+That was especially the case where the color of the road changed.
+To improve the robustness of the lanes and avoid glitches two improvments were implemented in the end:
+ 1. Plausibility check (find_lanes.py, line 223):
+  * Check of the sign of the quadratic argumnt of polyfit for the left and the right lane is the same
+  * If not: skip frame
+ 2. Smoothing the lines by median over the last 10 frames (find_lanes.py, line 224 - 241):
+  * Append the current np.polyfit to and array with the length of 10 and delete the first one
+  * Draw the lines from the median of the 10 last frames

 # Discussion
 ## Personal Experience